Pratik-Tulkane14/interview-prep/css.md

 The `box-sizing` property is crucial for controlling how the size of elements is calculated in CSS.
 By using `box-sizing: border-box`, you can simplify layout design, improve consistency, and prevent unexpected overflow issues.
 It is especially useful for creating responsive and flexible layouts.

 ---

-This explanation should be easy to copy and paste directly into your `.md` file.
-Let me know if you need further modifications!

 ### 1. **What is the difference between `visibility: hidden` and `display: none`?**